Sagar2366/docker-interview-questions/DOCKER_INTERVIEW_QUESTIONS.md

 - **Compatibility**: Works on different hardware
 - **Deployment**: Deploy to various environments

-## 5. Docker BuildKit and Advanced Build Features
+## 4. What is Docker BuildKit and what advanced features does it provide?

 ### Answer:
 Docker BuildKit is the next-generation build engine that provides advanced features for building Docker images.